 Formula to Calculate Interest Rate

-An interest rate formula is used to calculate the repayment amounts for loans and interest over investment on fixed deposits, mutual funds, etc. It is also used to calculate interest on a credit card.
+An interest rate formula calculates the repayment amounts for loans and interest over investment on fixed deposits, mutual funds, etc. It is also used to calculate interest on a credit card.

-When a lender, lend any amount to the borrower for a certain time period that is known as the principal amount over that lender charge interest that percentage of principle is known as the interest rate.
-In simple words, the interest rate is the rate at which the amount is charged by the lender over principle landed by the lender.
-The interest rate is directly proportional to risk as there is risk involved when a lender lends an amount to the borrower.
-It is also called compensation of opportunity lost.
+When a lender lends any amount to the borrower for a specific period, known as the principal amount over that lender’s charge interest, that percentage of principle is known as the interest rate.
+In simple words, the interest rate is the rate at which the lender charges the amount over the principal landed by the lender.
+The interest rate is directly proportional to risk, as risk is involved when a lender lends an amount to the borrower.
+It is also called compensation for an opportunity lost.

-In terms of investment, interest is paid on bank deposit investment like fixed deposit, recurring deposit and even on the amount deposited in saving bank account.
-Bank pays interest half-yearly on saving account deposit whereas for fixed deposit and recurring deposit interest paid based on customer request which could be monthly, quarterly, half annually or yearly.
-And interest rate applied for one year is the annual interest.
+In terms of investment, interest is paid on bank deposit investments like fixed, recurring, and even on the amount deposited in a savings bank account.
+Bank pays interest half-yearly on saving account deposits.
+In contrast, for fixed and recurring deposits, interest is paid based on customer request, which could be monthly, quarterly, half annually, or yearly.
+And the interest rate applied for one year is the annual interest.

 There are two types of interest rate formula:-

 - Simple Interest FormulaSimple Interest FormulaSimple Interest (SI) is a way of calculating the amount of interest that is to be paid on the principal and is calculated by multiplying the principal amount with the rate of interest and the number of periods for which the interest has to be paid.